Amanda Joy Brais

 Marc Caro-Willcox

 Marc Caro-Willcox is a San Diego Junior Theatre alum, currently teaching at SDJT and Helix High School.
 SDJT choreography credits: Newsies Jr., Tuck Everlasting, Seussical.
 Other choreography credits include: She Loves Me (Scripps Ranch Theatre), Mamma Mia!
 (Coronado Playhouse) In The Heights (Patio Playhouse), Little Shop of Horrors (San Diego City College), Smokey Joe’s Cafe (SDCC), Entrances and Exits (SDCC).
-Performance credits include: Shockheaded Peter and Supers (Cygnet), Hall Pass and Danny’s Story (Blindspot Collective), Avenue Q (OB Playhouse), A Chorus Line (Coronado Playhouse).
-Marc directed JT’s production of Rodgers + Hammerstein’s Cinderella this summer.
+Performance credits include: Shockheaded Peter, Cabaret and Supers (Cygnet), Hall Pass and Danny’s Story (Blindspot Collective), Avenue Q (OB Playhouse), A Chorus Line and The Old Man and the Old Moon (Coronado Playhouse).
+Marc directed JT’s 2023 production of Rodgers + Hammerstein’s Cinderella and choreographed 2024’s Mean Girls and 2025’s production of Annie.

 Ricardo Valenzuela

 Ricardo Valenzuela is a graduate of the American Musical and Dramatic Academy, NYC.
 His experience with children comes from working at San Diego Civic Dance Arts for over a decade.
 Past Credits at SDJT as director and/or choreographer; Junie B. Jones, Mr. Poppers Penguins, Sleepy Hollow, The Naked Mole Rat Gets Dressed, Pippi Long Stocking and Head Over Heels.
 He has also choreographed Mt.
 Carmel High School’s choir’s annual concert, “LEGENDS” since 2017, and their theatre’s productions of Cabaret, West Side Story, The Wizard of Oz and Little Shop of Horrors.
 Acting credits include two seasons as the character “Antonio” in the Latin American television show Dos y Dos, and two episodes of Los Jumpitz en Espanol.
 Ricardo has been lucky to perform with the following theatre companies: the Starlight, Moonlight Amphitheatre, San Diego Musical Theatre, Hispanic Arts Theatre, San Diego Asian Repertory Theatre, Performance Riverside and Coronado Playhouse.
-Ricardo holds a BA in Liberal Arts and Sciences LGBTQ+ studies from San Diego State University.
-He recently choreographed JT’s production of Roald Dahl’s Matilda the Musical and will be choreographing The Sound of Music in the fall.
+He holds a BA in Liberal Arts and Sciences LGBTQ+ studies from San Diego State University.
+Ricardo choreographed JT’s Season 75 production of Roald Dahl’s Matilda the Musical and Season 76’s productions of The Sound of Music and Diary of a Wimpy Kid.
+Most recently, Ricardo choreographed Season 78’s production of Disney’s Frozen JR.

 Sarah Siegel